 Weather: Real World / Fair weather if real world is unsuitable for VFR operations.If not using live weather, please be mindful of others who are using live weather and will be taking off and landing into the wind.

-GPS flight plan is available for FSX/P3D .pln, MSFS2020 .pln, X-Plane .fms and Little Navmap.
-This package also includes high resolution charts.
+GPS flight plan is available for FSX/P3D .pln, MFS2020 .pln, X-Plane .fms and Little Navmap.

-Navigation: Pilots familiar with the area may navigate visually.
+Navigation: Pilots sufficiently familiar with the region may navigate visually following roads.
 For those less familiar the accompanying GPS flight plan is the recommended method of navigation.

 Australia uses CTAF (Common Traffic Advisory Frequency) for radio comms at uncontrolled airfields.
 Now that VATSIM has introduced AFV (Audio For VATSIM) CTAF can now be used across all VATSIM approved pilot clients.
 Pilots are requested to tune to the published frequency as detailed in the flight details for an event when operating in or around an aerodome to make and monitor CTAF broadcasts.
 Pilots should also be aware that it is a VATSIM COC (Code of Conduct) requirement that all pilots at uncontrolled airfields should monitor Unicom (Australia 122.80).
 It is highly recommended that pilots ensure that at least one of their "on board" COM radios (COM 2 being the most likely) is tuned to receive unicom transmissions in addition to transmitting and receiving on the published CTAF frequency.
 Please Note.
 All pilots should also be vigilant regarding the receipt of text on both unicom and CTAF.
 If it is discovered there is a pilot participating that is unable to receive voice transmissions, pilots should arrange to also broadcast via text to ensure those pilots without the benefit of voice is able to receive appropriate broadcasts.
 VATSIM provides an update guide for getting AFV working on each of the approved pilot clients.